-Habitat raises much of its funds through publicity throughout the community.
-Thus, homeowners will occasionally be asked to participate in events that will help publicize the work of Habitat.
-Such events might include fundraisers, newspaper or TV coverage, and photographs.
-This is necessary to maintain community involvement, but every effort is made to make the experience comfortable for the family.
-Each home is publicly dedicated with a ceremony and the family is presented a Bible and a hammer.
+Habitat raises much of its funds via publicity throughout the community.
+Thus, homeowners will occasionally be asked, but will not be required, to participate in events that will help publicize the work of Habitat.
+Such events might include fundraisers, newspaper or TV coverage, and photographs, all of which are necessary to maintain support for our mission.
+Every effort is made to be respectful and to protect our homebuyers and their households from unwanted exposure.

-Does Habitat stay involved with the homeowners once they’ve moved in?
+Does Habitat stay involved with the homeowners once they have moved in?